Chris Peruzzi is a comic book superhero historian who is passionate about how today's comic book heroes are the new mythology for America.

 Doctor McCoy, due to an accidental overdose injection of cordrazine, goes insane and travels back in time to accidentally alter history so that the Federation no longer exists.
 So, the current landing party is trapped with the knowledge that the entire universe has changed except for them in this alternate reality.

-The guardian's purpose is to observe and to answer questions.
-And it will also allow people to travel back into time.
+The guardian's purpose is to observe and answer questions.
+And it will also allow people to travel back in time.

 It does not interfere.
-It does nothing but record and allow passage.
+It does nothing but record and allows passage.

 Robert Frost spoke of the road not taken.
 All of these stories, one way or the other, touch on the other path.

 What we have with all of these characters is a look at what might have happened.
-It's very much like a ring side seat on being Clarence the guardian angle in It's a Wonderful Life.
+It's very much like a ringside seat on being Clarence the guardian angel in It's a Wonderful Life.
 George Bailey has taken his life to be a horrible failure and yet when we remove his character from history everyone's life is worse for it.